 In Alberta, most property is Crown land (otherwise known as public land), which is public property controlled by the provincial government.
 The northern part of Alberta is nearly entirely owned by the Crown, whereas the areas surrounding Calgary and Edmonton are mostly privately owned.

 Crown land is not typically bought in Alberta - mainly leased.
 You must meet the criteria to rent crown land and apply through Alberta sustainable resource development.
+Land lease provides exclusive agricultural or grazing rights over the land to the leaseholder.
 Crown land is leased through an auction to the highest bidder.
 In some cases, the province will sell crown land, but it typically must be used for agricultural reasons.
 In general, crown land can only be used for livestock grazing and timber harvesting.
 Roughly 60% of Alberta is crown land, with the majority in the northern regions.

 As a real estate investor in Canada, you must have additional considerations on top of the ones previously mentioned.
 Continue reading to see the best tips for buying land as an investment in Alberta.